Why Tubes Sound Better: Tube Amp Vs Solid State Amp

 The big question that plagues many new musicians is this: are tube amps better than solid-state amps?
 The answer to this question often determines what sort of amp they buy.
 Unfortunately there’s never really one clear answer.
 The trouble is the answer to that question comes down to personal preference.

 A lot of people swear that tube amps produce a better sound than solid-state ones.
+Particularly when adding a tube amplifier to your turntable’s phono output, there is quite a change in the sound.
 The usual words that come up are “more vibrant” and “warmer.”
 It can be hard to determine the truth about such statements.
 However, there are measurable differences in performance between solid-state amps and tube amps.

 What Are The Differences?